Visit by Pope Francis to Ireland: Day 1: 25 August, Saturday

-Pope Francis was greeted by deputy prime minister and Foreign Affairs and Trade Minister Simon Coveney and his family.
+Pope Francis was greeted by Tánaiste and Foreign Affairs and Trade Minister Simon Coveney and his family.
 He then travelled in a Škoda Rapid (his preferred mode of transport for the visit to Dublin), to Áras an Uachtaráin, where he met with President Michael D. Higgins, his wife Sabina Higgins, government minister Katherine Zappone, Ambassador of Ireland to the Holy See Emma Madigan, the Archbishop Eamon Martin, Archbishop of Dublin Diarmuid Martin, the Secretary of State of the Vatican Cardinal Pietro Parolin, and Syrian asylum seekers, amongst others.

 The Pope signed the visitors' book with the following message: "With gratitude for the warm welcome I have received.
-I assure you and the people of Ireland of my prayers that almighty god may guide and protect you all.
+I assure you and the people of Ireland of my prayers that almighty God may guide and protect you all.
 Francis".
 Pope Francis then planted a tree in the President's back garden.

-Later, he met prime minister Leo Varadkar, and the two had a ten-minute private meeting.
+Later, he met Taoiseach Leo Varadkar, and the two had a ten-minute private meeting.

 Dignitaries present at Dublin Castle included former Taoisigh John Bruton, Bertie Ahern and Brian Cowen, former President Mary McAleese, Simon Coveney, Fianna Fáil leader Micheál Martin, Labour Party leader Brendan Howlin, Green Party leader Eamon Ryan, Minister for Health Simon Harris, Minister for Culture Josepha Madigan, Catherine Byrne, Richard Bruton, Senator David Norris, representatives from the Ulster Unionist Party and the Alliance Party of Northern Ireland, Charles McMullen (leader of the Presbyterian Church in Ireland), disability rights activist Joanne O'Riordan, Colm O'Gorman and Marie Collins, amongst others.